kagaimiq/jl-uboot-tool/docs/bc51loader.md

   * SS:ss = Read size
 - Data out: Data read from flash

-**Note:** This command won't be processed if you didn't execute the "read key" command with 'address' argument set to 0xAC6900.
-Executing the same command with a different 'address' argument also locks the ability to read flash.

 ### Write memory

 - Command: `FB 06 AA:aa:aa:aa SS:ss cc:CC`